Workday/canvas-kit/COMPOUND_COMPONENTS.md

 ### What is a Model?

  If a compound component was stripped of all its markup, attributes, and styling, what would remain is the model.
-The model is how we describe the state and behavior of the component.
+The model is how we describe the state and supported state transitions.
 You could completely swap out the underlying elements, attributes, and styles, and the model would remain the same.
-The model is an object that is composed of two parts: `state` and `events`.
-The model's `state` describes the current snapshot in time of the component, and `events` are functions that act on that state (behaviors).
+The model is an object that is composed of two parts: `state` and a `events`.
+The model's `state` describes the current snapshot in time of the component, and the `events` describes events that can be sent to the model.

  ### Why Models?